-If the door and/or tailgate open message appears on the driver information interface, a door and/or the tailgate is not completely closed.
-Close all doors and the tailgate tightly until the message disappears.
+If the door and/or boot open message appears on the driver information interface, a door and/or the boot is not completely closed.
+Close all doors and the boot tightly until the message disappears.

-Driver Information Interface\ P. 104
+Driver Information Interface P. 111